-The Master of Fine Arts in Writing program accepts new students twice a year for semesters beginning with the January and June residencies; students may enter the program at either time.
+The Master of Fine Arts in Writing program accepts new students twice a year for semesters beginning with the January and June residencies; students may enter the program in either semester.
+At the same time, we also accept applications for Residency Writers Conference participants.

 For priority consideration, submit all application materials by September 1 for the semester beginning in January, or by March 1 for the semester beginning in June.
-Applications received after these dates will be considered as space allows and may be processed for the following semester.
+Applications received after these dates are welcome.
+They will be considered as space allows and may be processed for the following semester.

-Qualified applicants should hold an undergraduate degree or be close to completing one at the time of application.
-Admission is based primarily on the quality of the applicant's original creative writing in one of the program areas: fiction, creative nonfiction, or poetry.
+Those planning to matriculate should hold an undergraduate degree or be close to completing one at the time of application.
+Admission is based primarily on the quality of the applicant's original creative writing in one of the program areas: poetry, fiction, or creative nonfiction.
 In addition, the Admissions Board looks for promise exhibited in the critical and personal essays.
 In the latter, applicants should address their ability to participate productively and supportively in a writing community and to sustain commitment through extended independent work periods during the guided study.

 Materials the Applicant Submits

-Application form — Please type or print in ink.
+Application form (pdf) — Please type or print in ink.

 Creative manuscript — Submit work in the genre you wish to study.
-Students in the MFA program must choose one primary genre.
-If you are not sure which genre to choose, you may submit work in two genres and let the Admissions Board decide for you.
+Students in the MFA program must major in one primary genre.
+If you are not sure which genre to choose, you may submit work in two genres and let the Admissions Board guide you.

 - Poetry: 10 pages (no more than one poem per page)